oschrenk/notes/java+jsf.markdown

 		<f:validateLength minimum="3" maximum="10" />
 	</h:inputText>

 For validating more complex data you will have to write your own methods.
-I suggest putting it in a ManagedBean called `***Controller.java` with content similiar to this
+I suggest putting it in a ManagedBean called `***Controller.java` with content similar to this

 	public class PersonController {
 		public void validateMail(FacesContext jsfContext, UIComponent component,